 Windows 10 1809

 2x NVIDIA GeForce GTX 2080Ti (sli disabled for testing)

-#1 Updated by MayImilae about 1 year ago
+#1 Updated by MayImilae over 1 year ago

 Just to be clear on something I didn't mention, the internal resolution is set correctly.
 So setting it to 2x native runs at 2x native regardless of the window size.
 The bigger window size just makes the pixels bigger/blurry.